 Diverse ethnic groups inhabit La Digue.
 Served at an interesting mix of restaurants, flavorful local food has Indian, African, and European influences.
 Fish is abundant, and it’s prepared in hundreds of ways, including grilled, steamed, sauté, curried, and raw with lemon and spices.

 Ginger is a primary ingredient in Seychelles cooking.
 Other island food and drink includes jamalac, breadfruit, rum, octopus, palm wine, lobster, and the “biggest local specialty – bat curry ” made with Seychelles Fruit Bat meat!
-I didn’t try the curry.
+I didn’t try it.

 While waiting for the rain to calm, I enjoyed espresso at The Fish Trap in La Passe and returned later for lunch.
-Their specialty is fresh, simply cooked seafood.
+Their specialty is fresh, simply-cooked seafood.
+Everything I ate at the restaurant was delicious.

 Snorkeling and Hiking